johnwcowan/r7rs-work/ProcessesCowan.md

 ## Process object accessors

-The following procedures extract values from the process object returned by `make-process`.
+The following procedures extract values from a process object.
-If the answer is not yet known, calling these procedure triggers an attempt to find out, but in no case does the caller wait for any process to complete.
+If the answer is not yet known, these procedures return `#f` rather than waiting for the process to complete.

 `(process-child-id `*process*`)`